Toteya/ehanganomawi/README.md

 #### Browse:
 http://localhost:5000

-## User Session
+## Usage and Controls

 The user is required to login to access the application.

-## Usage and Controls

 Once logged in, go to the songs page to access the songs and the music player.

 Select any song from the `SONGS LIST` on the left sidebar (or menu on mobile).

-The lyrics of the song will appear on the screen.
+The lyrics of the song will appear at the bottom of the screen.

 Press the `PLAY` button to listen to the melody of the song.